 If a deceased student was very close to earning a degree or certificate, in special cases the degree may be awarded posthumously.
 Normally, the student would be within one semester (i.e. within 18 credits for an undergraduate degree) of completing the requirements for the degree at the time of death.
-Requests for posthumous degrees or certificates must be approved by the appropriate academic department and the Registrar.
+The appropriate academic department and the Registrar must approve requests for posthumous degrees or certificates.